 Separate guidance is available on searching and on the use of force and governing bodies should draw on this to inform their guidance to the head teacher.
+Please see in conjunction with our Use of reasonable force policy.

 15. Beyond the school gate